 Motherboards with Intel H510 chipset are among the cheapest featuring the LGA1200 socket.

-The MSI H510M-A Pro is cheapest as it offers fewer features such as a lower number of PCIe expansion slots and fewer video output ports on the back panel.
+The MSI H510M-A Pro is the cheapest as it offers fewer features, such as a lower number of PCIe expansion slots and fewer video output ports on the back panel.

-Whereas the MSI H510I Pro WiFi is among the more expensive model since it offers a compact mini ITX form factor and also built in WiFi.
+The MSI H510I Pro Wi-Fi is among the more expensive models since it offers a compact mini ITX form factor and built-in Wi-Fi.

 Intel H610 Motherboard Prices